 46 OSCE participating States have submitted hate crime information to ODIHR for 2022.
 Of these, 40 provided statistics, while 29 provided statistics disaggregated by bias motivation.

 The official figures are complemented by reports on hate incidents from 113 civil society groups, covering 46 participating States.
 These contributions amount to 8,106 hate incidents, including 3,628 statistical incidents and 4,478 incidents for which detailed descriptions were provided.
 This information includes incidents provided by the Holy See, UNHCR and OSCE missions.

 General challenges to reporting hate crimes

-ODIHR offers participating States a range of tools to help them meet hate crime victims’ needs, improve hate crime monitoring and recording practices and strengthen co-operation with civil society.
+ODIHR offers participating States a range of resources and tools to help them improve hate crime monitoring, collecting and recording practices, address hate crime victims’ needs, and strengthen co-operation with civil society.